Oral Cancer: Surgery

 The type of surgery you have depends on your health and the stage of the cancer.
 The surgeon may remove part or all of the affected area of the oral cavity.
 Your doctor will explain in detail what your surgery options are.
 You may have one or more of these types of surgery:

 Primary tumor resection.
 The surgeon removes the tissue in your mouth that has the cancer, along with a little of the normal tissue around the tumor.
-If a large amount of tissue is removed, reconstruction methods may be used to rebuild the area.
+If a large amount of tissue is removed, reconstruction may be used to rebuild the area.
 Doctors do this by taking normal tissue from another part of your body.
+Skin, muscle, and even bone can be used.

 Partial mandible resection.
 If the cancer is in your jawbone (mandible), your surgeon may remove part of the bone.
 The jawbone may be rebuilt with bone from another part of your body, bone from a donor, or by inserting a metal plate.

 Maxillectomy.
 If the cancer is in the bone in your mouth that holds your upper teeth (maxilla), your surgeon may remove part of the bone.
-You may receive a prosthesis.
+You may be fitted with a prosthesis.
 This is a special device that fits into the roof of your mouth to cover the hole from surgery.
 You may get the prosthesis before surgery.
 A specialist will refit it after surgery.

 Mohs micrographic surgery.
 If the cancer is in your lip, your surgeon might use the Mohs method to remove the cancer.
 The goal is to help preserve the appearance and function of your lip.
 The surgeon shaves off 1 layer of skin at a time.
 Each layer is examined under the microscope right away to look for cancer cells.
 When no more cancer cells are seen, then no more layers of skin are removed.